 “What’s with the shrimp?”
 A fair question.
-I mean, what could shrimp possibly have to do with local social advertising at global scale?
+I mean, what could shrimp possibly have to do with collaborative social advertising at global scale?
 Metaphorically speaking – absolutely everything.

 The Tiger Pistol shrimp, just 5 cm full grown, possesses a powerful advantage.
 By snapping its one extra large claw, it creates an underwater shockwave, complete with a sonic boom and ripple effect so strong it emits light and reaches a temperature comparable to the face of the sun, stunning the Tiger Pistol’s prey for easy capture.

-Just as simply (and effectively!), Tiger Pistol enables brands, resellers, and agencies to send shockwaves in their markets – spreading their reach, driving leads and foot traffic to their locations.
+The Tiger Pistol shrimp may be small (and a little quirky!), but it has unmatched power and impact within its specialized ecosystem.
+Similarly, Tiger Pistol’s power is both stunning and unmatched (and a little quirky) in our ecosystem, helping to simplify social advertising performance for large or complex advertisers.
 Much like the loud noise from that tiny crustacean, Tiger Pistol has always helped those with smaller (or fractured) budgets make disproportionality loud sounds in the marketplace.
 We know it’s hard to navigate social advertising at scale, Tiger Pistol makes it as easy as a simple snap of a claw.

 Your business needs leads, and one of the best ways to fill your pipeline is through Facebook advertising.
 Get caught up on Facebook Advertising Best Practices for Lead Generation with this handy infographic.